Mentors4Gaza/data-structures/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: 🐞 Bug Report
-about: Report a bug to help us improve the project
+about: Report a bug in the project
 title: "[BUG] "
 labels: bug
-assignees: ""
+assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+### Description
+What is the bug?

-Steps to reproduce the behavior:
+### Steps to Reproduce

-1. Go to '...'
+1.
-2. Click on '...'
+2.
-3. See error
+3.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Environment (please complete the following information):**

-- OS: [e.g., Windows, macOS, Linux]
+### Expected vs Actual
+- Expected:
+- Actual:

+### Environment
-- Python version: [e.g., 3.9]
+- Python Version:

-**Additional context**
-Add any other context about the problem here.
+- OS: